Continuation-of-Ashford/ashford-docs/README.md

 A *kingdom*??
 Now that's what I'm talking about.

 Head over to the [Settlements Guide](playing_the_game/settlements.md) to learn how you can do all of the above and more.

+## Guilds

+Want to find like-minded adventurers?
+Got a despot you want to overthrow?
+Or maybe your character is just lonely?

+Either way, feel free to create a player guild!
+Take a look at the [Guild Rules](Guilds/Guild_rules.md) to learn more!